Astrojigs/Word-based-text-generation/report.md

 "Great intelligent technologies to analyze natural language patterns to discern degrees of loneliness in older adults circuits dystrophy in layman's terms use machine learning to discover new sequences to boost drug"

-Although these "new Ideas" are fun to read, the model has read through the files and is now able to generate new ideas ('GOAL') with less grammatical errors.

 ### 3.
 ```